kubedb/cli/docs/concepts/postgres.md

 #### Initialize via Script
 To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.scriptSource` section when creating a Postgres object.
 ScriptSource must have following information:

- - `scriptPath:` ScriptPath (The script you want to run).
+ - `scriptPath:` The script you want to run.
 Note that all path used in script should be relative.
- - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes) (Where your script and other data is stored)
+ - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.

 Below is an example showing how a shell script from a git repository can be used to initialize a PostgreSQL database.